PLEASE BE ADVISED THAT I AM A MOBILE/PORTABLE STATION ONLY.

 My hometown is Tiverton, Rhode Island and was originally licensed as N1NFC in Portsmouth, RI in 1992.
 In 1993 I was transferred with the USS Maryland SSBN 738 Blue to Kings Bay, GA, and moved my family here (Kingsland,GA) in 1993 and have yet to leave.
 I retired from the Silent Service (USS Rhode Island SSBN 740 Gold) in 2002 as an ETCS(SS) Assistant Navigator 14NV NEC.
 I changed my call to the vanity call W1KFR representing Kingsland Fire and Rescue where I currently serve as a firefighter/medic responsible for FD communications.
 I work part time for the Excelsior Care ambulance service on the weekends.
 My main job function is Information Technology Director for the City of Kingsland, so I wear three hats.
 Recently, I decided to get off my butt and earn my Extra class license.
 I completed an extensive self study program and made it happen in 8 weeks.
 I had help from a few people and it was worth the effort.
 I thank them for getting me motivated!!
-I now have a Kenwood TS480 SAT and Tm-D700A in the mobile and find myself sitting in the vehicle playing radio and enjoy DX.
+I have a Kenwood TS480 SAT and Tm-D700A in the mobile and find myself playing radio and enjoy DX on the road.
 I am very active on APRS and can be found on 144.39 and 145.825 ISS APRS.
-I hope to set up a HF rig in the house and throw up a vertical, but that will not be until the kids graduate from college.
-The POV will suffice for now!
-If you travel down I95 in Kingsland, GA just before you get into Florida (Exit 3 and 1) jump on 444.625+ PL 118.8 or P25 or 147.270+ PL 127.3 I work for the city and always have a radio turned on in the office and in my city Jeep.
+If you travel down I95 in Kingsland, GA just before you get into Florida (Exit7,6, 3 and 1) jump on 444.625+ Color Code 3 TG 2 or 9, and 147.195+ PL 118.8 analog.
+I recently installed a DSTAR DVAP on my office computer and frequently bring my ID-51a to work and sit on reflector 37C and 50C.
+I have a raspberry pi at home and it runs continuous on 37C.
+Drop in and say hello!
+I work for the city and always have a radio powered up in the office and in my city vehicle.

 So far I like what I hear.
 I have had a great time on each net.
 Looking forward to getting on more often in the evenings.
 I now have 40, 20, 17, 15, 12, 10, and waiting for a 6 meter antenna.
 I have been mobile stationary in the driveway making contacts on the new bands I have antennas for.
 Thanks to all of you that were my first contacts on the new bands.
 I will eventually get down to 75 and 80 meters to see what is there, but right now the ones I have are a handful enough for me.
 I now have an Ultimax100 end fed 24' wire that I installed in my front yard.
 So far it works fine for me but I find myself moving it around so I can make contacts in different directions.
 Looking forward to making many contacts in the future as time permits.
 I now have HRD 6.00 running on my laptop and have the sound card configured in my TS-590 to operate digital modes on HF.
 I just started a few days ago and am addicted to it.
 So between the P-25, DSTAR, and HF digital modes I will have no time to to anything except work and play on the radio.
 I have made numerous contacts on the HF digital over the past few days and will keep going as much as I can!!
 It is a great mode hope to find you on the air on one of the many different modes available.